MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Adjust what you see

-Teams tries to anticipate what you’ll want to see in a meeting, but you can [pin a video, reframe a video, and more]( https://support.office.com/article/adjust-your-view-in-a-teams-meeting-9825091c-0e7d-4c2b-95f5-eba644f19175).
+Teams tries to anticipate what you’ll want to see in a meeting, and you can also manually [pin a video, reframe a video, and more]( https://support.office.com/article/adjust-your-view-in-a-teams-meeting-9825091c-0e7d-4c2b-95f5-eba644f19175).

 >[!Note]
-> At this time, when you use Teams to capture a cloud-based recording of the call, Teams does not preserve the view you configure.
+> At this time, when you use Teams to capture a cloud-based recording of the call, the view you configure is not captured by the call.
 The layout of the recording is determined by the number of call participants.
 See two examples below.

 *Example of a Teams recoding of call with two participants:*
 ![Screenshot showing two people in a Microsoft Teams call.](media/2call.png)